ggteixeira/business-card/README.md

 ---

-This project as **heavily inspired** by (aka copied from) [Joselito's](https://github.com/breakzplatform/card) business card, which as forked from... well, you know, that's kinda how open-source works!
+This project as **heavily inspired** by (aka copied from) [Joselito's](https://github.com/breakzplatform/card) business card, which was forked from... well, you know, that's kinda how open-source works!

 ¯\\_(ツ)_/¯